Flax Art Supply Stores: New York, est. 1919

 Sam Flax was sixteen years old when he answered a newspaper ad for his first and only employer, art supply dealer Sam Halpern.
 Ten years later in 1919, Sam Flax opened his own store in New York City, aptly named Sam Flax.
 All three of Sam's sons, Leonard, Sidney, and David, entered the business after World War II.
 Sidney opened a second store in Brooklyn in 1949, and was the first to implement the Flax style of creative merchandising when he introduced colorful neckties.

 Over the next three decades, the brothers grew the business to five Sam Flax stores in New York.
 Sam Flax died in 1963.
 In 1973, David Flax established a new Sam Flax store in Atlanta, then in 1990 he opened another store in Orlando, Florida.
 In 2003, the two (see the 1980s) New York Sam Flax stores were sold to individuals outside the Flax family.
 A 95-year presence in New York came to an end in 2014, when the Midtown store closed its doors for good on Christmas Eve.
 Members of the Flax family originally from New York continue to operate the Orlando store, while the Atlanta store was sold to two long-time employees in 2018.

 In 1988, Leonard Flax and his wife Kate founded Kate's Paperie, which was a separate business from Sam Flax Inc. Over the next 20 years Kate's grew to five stores in New York, and in 2008 the business was sold.

 Los Angeles, est. 1931

-Meyer Flax moved his family to Los Angeles and established M. Flax Artist Supplies in 1931.
+Meyer Flax moved his family to Los Angeles and established M. Flax, Inc. in 1931.
 His son, Harvey, opened a second store in 1950 in Westwood Village, that he managed for more than 50 years.
 When he retired in 2005, the art supply store was sold, yet Flax carried on in Los Angeles.
 In 2002, Harvey's daughter, Joan Flax, opened Flax Pen to Paper with her husband Phil Clark, which they sold to an employee in 2020.